adriankulik/Desqueezer/README.md

 2. Export the images as DNG
 3. Run the plugin on the exported files

+### 4. (Optional) Install other required `brew` packages

+Run the `brew:install` script located in the `package.json` file.
+Those scripts are required for keeping the repository neatly formatted and cleanly written.

 ## 🧩 Installing the Plugin in Lightroom

 To install **Desqueezer** in Lightroom Classic: